-Cayuga Community College is accredited by the Commission on Higher Education, a unit of the Middle States Association of Colleges and Schools (3624 Market Street, Philadelphia, PA 19104-, 215-662-5606), the National League for Nursing (350 Hudson Street, New York, NY 10014) and the Society of Broadcast Engineers (PO Box 20450, Indianapolis, IN 46220).
+Cayuga Community College is accredited by the Commission on Higher Education, a unit of the Middle States Association of Colleges and Schools (3624 Market Street, Philadelphia, PA 19104, 215-662-5606), National League for Nursing Accrediting Commission (NLNAC) (3343 Peachtree Road, Atlanta, GA 30326), the Society of Broadcast Engineers (PO Box 20450, Indianapolis, IN 46220) and National Association for the Education of Young Children (1313 L. Street, NW, Washington, DC 20005).
 The College's programs are registered by the New York State Department of Education.
-The College holds institutional membership in the American Association of Community Colleges, Association of Presidents of Public Community Colleges in the State of New York, Faculty Council of Community Colleges, Association of Community College Trustees, and New York Community College Trustees of the State University of New York.
+The College holds institutional membership in the American Association of Community Colleges, New York Community College Association of Presidents, Faculty Council of Community Colleges, Association of Community College Trustees, and New York Community College Trustees of the State University of New York.